Did you know that of all the types of health care, Americans are most likely to skip dental care?

 If your teeth are in good condition and you don’t foresee any major dental work, you may be able to get by just paying out-of-pocket for your annual cleanings.
 One or two cleanings per year will cost less than even the cheapest insurance premiums.

 But what if you need a little–or a lot–of dental work in the near future?
 What if you just want the peace of mind that comes with knowing you’ve got at least partial coverage?
+You don’t want to be in a situation where you need some emergency work done, and need to take out a personal loan no credit check just to cover it.
+Dental insurance can defray a significant portion of that cost.

 Keep in mind that even with the best dental insurance plan, you will still pay for some procedures out of your own pocket.
 Whether the premiums are worth paying on top of the work you need to be done is up to you.